 Other methadone addicts use methadone to smooth the transition from heroin or other drugs to sobriety.
 But, this opiate also produces a ‘high’ during the first few weeks.
 After that, the cravings return, often stronger than before starting methadone treatment.
 That’s why you see methadone patients lined up outside the dispensary at 6:00 AM.
-To score!

 Using methadone as a substitute for heroin or other drugs causes easily identifiable symptoms and side effects including:

 • a deep rut of substance abuse that’ll take time to fix.